Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/03-opendap-grib.md

 There was some communication over the Internet to establish a link between your Python process running in a Jupyter Notebook on the COLA computer and the remote data server (which sits in Boulder, Colorado).

-In a new cell, let's define the path to the dataset we downloaded and open it with `xarray`:

 As before, query the new object `dd` by typing its name and `<return>`:

 ~~~